vashman/typesystems/doc/rewriter_tutorial.md

  (See accompanying file `../LICENSE_1_0.txt` or copy at
        `http://www.boost.org/LICENSE_1_0.txt`)

-All examples can be found in the [example/rewriter](../example/ rewriter) directory.
+All examples can be found in the [example/writer](../example/writer) directory.

-Table of Contents
+1 Table of Contents
 ==========================================================================
 1. Table of Contents
+2. Types of Converstions
+3. Writer
+5. Creating a Writer
+6. Using a Writer

 2. Scope
   1. Put Rewriter
   2. Get Rewriter